 One of the best ways to help calm your nerves — and one of the least expensive — is exercise.

 "It can help reduce tension and elevate mood by releasing endorphins, as well as norepinephrine, serotonin and dopamine," says Alexandra Kreps, MD, a board certified primary care physician and internist at Tru Whole Care in New York City.
 "It can also work to stabilize mood and regulate sleep."

 Plus, it's "a proven strategy to help improve, strengthen and maintain a good immune system," says Percell Dugger, a certified strength coach and founder of GOODWRK.
 Something we can all benefit from right now.

-But with gyms and studios clearing out and more folks finding themselves quarantined — either as a precautionary measure or by doctor's orders — you may feel it's inevitable that your workouts will fall by the wayside.
-To make things more complicated, you may now be working from home full-time while also taking care of your kids.
+But with many gyms and studios still closed and most people finding themselves staying close to home — either as a precautionary measure or by doctor's orders — you may feel it's inevitable that your workouts will fall by the wayside.
+In fact, around the globe, daily activity has dropped due to the pandemic.

-Fortunately, staying active at home doesn't have to be complicated or take a long time.
-We tapped fit pros for a couple of creative ways to get moving without risking your health — or the health of those around you.
+Fortunately, staying active at home — even just squeezing in a few hundred more steps every days — doesn't have to be complicated or take a long time.
+We tapped fitness pros for a couple of creative ways to get moving without risking your health or the health of those around you.

 1. Dance It Out

 Put together a playlist of your favorite songs — "ones that get your heart pumping by just listening and that zap you into your own mental music video," says Ivy Ledon, an instructor at 305 Fitness — and dance like no one's watching.